Welcome to the

 Just like with the materials (did you go read those posts?), styling the plants in different ways can make the same layout look entirely different.

-I know imagining how to design a garden layout might feel like too much – too hard – but if you break it down in simple layers you will find that every new layer of design gives you the option to infuse something new and exciting.
+I know imagining how to design a garden layout might feel like too much – too hard – but if you break it down into simple layers, you will find that every new layer of design gives you the option to infuse something new and exciting.

 From the layout to the details and materials to the plants, home garden design is not hard (when taken one layer at a time).
 It really just a game of math – simple layers -with many permutations that can give you endless unique options.

-The trick to planting plans is to choose from the millions of possible plants that you could plant, to find the ones that will happily grow in your garden and then also create the ‘look’ you are trying to achieve.
-Like, so easy… I can tell you are sitting on the other side of your screen saying but I don’t know plants – or not enough… and you are right you probably don’t.
+The trick to planting plans is to choose from the millions of possible plants that you could plant, to find the ones that will happily grow in your garden, and then also create the ‘look’ you are trying to achieve.
+Like, so easy… I can tell you are sitting on the other side of your screen saying, ” I don’t know plants – or not enough… and you are right.
+You probably don’t.
 But there is a better way.

 There are two sets of skills involved in planting design: